backdrop-contrib/footnotes/README.txt

 COPYRIGHT AND ACKNOWLEDGEMENTS
 ----

-Footnotes.module is copyrighted by Henrik Ingo.
+Footnotes.module is copyrighted by Henrik Ingo and other contributors.
 It is licensed by the same conditions as Drupal itself.
 (GPL license)

 Footnotes.module was originally created by henrik.ingo@avoinelama.fi ("hingo" on drupal.org)
 in the summer of 2006.